 The information technology section provides strategic direction for the department's information technology assets.
-It is responsible for managing, maintaining and supporting the use of those assets, which includes all computer hardware and software systems, telephone systems two-way radio and other telecommunications systems, and the coordination of those
+It is responsible for managing, maintaining and supporting the use of those assets, which include all computer hardware and software systems, telephone systems, two-way radio and other telecommunications systems, and the coordination of those systems with other state agencies.
+It is also responsible for developing technology solutions to meet business needs.